Atclock/PatternPlay/README.md

 - Wires (A lot)
 - A small Stuffed toy (Our victim)

+Apps used
+- Arduino legacy
+- Fusion
+- SimulLink

-The code was made using C++ Arduino UNO, we tested and connected all components as shown in the Simulink Picture
+We tested and connected all components as shown in the Simulink Picture
 ![Simulink Picture](https://github.com/Atclock/PatternPlay/blob/main/Images/Screenshot%202025-11-26%20104712.png?raw=true)

-After that the code, we divided that into parts
+We divided the code into parts

 ## I. Libraries
 The libraries used in this project were mostly for the display, shown here
 - Wire.h
 - Adafruit_GFX.h
 - Adafruit_SSD1306.h
-All libraries are downloadable inside the Arduino app (You also need to define the screen width and height, then write this down, I did not want to make a whole section for this one)
+All libraries are downloadable inside the Arduino app.
+(You also need to define the screen width and height, then write this down, I did not want to make a whole section for this one)

 ```